 Who owns IP rights created by employees during the course of their employment?

-Inventions made by employees in the course of their employment as a result of their tasks and duties belong to the employer.
+- Invenzioni di servizio – if the inventions are made by employees during the course of their employment as a direct result of their tasks and duties, they belong to the employer.
+This case occurs only when making invention is the proper duty of the employee.
 However, the employee is entitled to be recognised as the author of the invention.

 What types of restrictive covenants are recognised and enforceable?